-Failure to pay any of the required contributions will result in a deficit in either the MCAF (for BMCs) and/or RRF (for AMCs).
+Failure to pay any of the required contributions will result in a deficit in either the MCAF (for BMCs) and/or the RRF (for AMCs).
 If the deficit is identified prior to retirement, NYCERS will notify the participant so they can resolve the deficit.

-If there is an unresolved deficit at retirement in either the MCAF or RRF, NYCERS will notify the participant of the choice to either pay the deficit in full or apply an actuarial reduction (a lifetime reduction to their pension based on their deficit amount) to resolve the deficit.
+If there is an unresolved deficit at retirement in

+either the MCAF or RRF, NYCERS will notify the participant of the choice to either pay the deficit in full or apply an actuarial reduction (a lifetime reduction to their pension based on their deficit amount) to resolve the deficit.
 Unpaid deficits may also impact disability and death benefits.

-Participants who cease to be employed in an SPO title, withdraw their AMCs (and accrued interest), and later become a participant again, will be required to repay the AMCs refunded to them including the 5% per-annum statutory interest.
+Participants who cease to be employed as an EMT Member, and withdraw their AMCs (and accrued interest), and later become a 6EM-25 participant again, will be required to repay the AMCs refunded to them including 5% per-annum statutory interest.